-County The district attorneys for each of the several eounties prosecutorial districts shall receive annual salaries as set forth in section 2.
+County The district attorneys of the several counties and the assistant district attorneys for each of the several prosecutorial districts shall receive annual salaries as set forth in section 2.

-Sec. ro.
-R. S., T. 30, § 454, additional.
+Sec.
+10. R. S., T. 30, § 454, additional.
 Title 30 of the Revised Statutes is amended by adding a new section 454 to read as follows: